Rules and Roles

 (2) Conditions of Entry

-- Certificates of Achievement will be distributed to the schools at the end of the competition.
+• Certificates of Appreciation will be distributed to participating schools at the end of the competition.

 (3) Student Participants

-- A team consists of 5 puppeteers (performers).
-The team must be made up of students from Primary 4-6 (KS2).
+• The team must be made up of 3-5 students from either KS1, KS2, or a combination of both.
 All students involved should play a part in the performance.

 (4) Performance

-2) 10 marks will be deducted for every minute or part of a minute over or under in performance time.
+• For shows that run over the time limit, 10 marks will be deducted for every minute or part of a minute exceeding the allowed performance time.

 (5) Preparation